opsmate-ai/opsmate/README.md

 ## Use Cases

-OpsMate supports various use cases:
+Opsmate supports various use cases:

 - Production issue troubleshooting and resolution
 - Root cause analysis